 - you or your partner are a member of the Travelling community and are waiting to receive your baby's Beutler test result

 Later on in your baby's life, you may also want to express your milk if:

 - you want to give your milk to your baby’s carer

-- you’re going back to work and want to continue breastfeeding
+- you’re going back to work and will continue breastfeeding

-- you’ve introduced other foods to your baby’s diet but you still want to give them breast milk - breast milk is an important part of your baby’s diet even if they have started to eat other foods.
+- you’ve introduced other foods to your baby’s diet but will continue to give them breast milk - breast milk is an important part of your baby’s diet even if they have started to eat other foods